rossant/galry/README.md

 measuring the number of frames per second (FPS) when navigating in a scene containing a large number of points.

+Here are some results with a basic benchmark consisting of an N points plot (`benchmarks/benchmark01_points.py`).
 *More systematic and automatic benchmark methods will be considered in the near future.*

-Here are some results with a basic benchmark consisting of an N points plot (`benchmarks/benchmark01_points.py`).

-On a 2012 desktop computer with an high-end AMD Radeon HD 7870 graphics card:
+On a 2012 desktop computer with a high-end AMD Radeon HD 7870 graphics card:

   * N = 10 million points: ~125 FPS
   * N = 20 million points: ~80 FPS
   * N = 50 million points: ~35 FPS
   * N = 100 million points: ~15 FPS

-On a 2009 laptop with a low-end AMD Radeon Mobility HD 3650 graphics card:

-  * N = 1 million points: ~70 FPS
-  * N = 2 million points: ~35 FPS
-  * N = 5 million points: ~15 FPS
-  * N = 10 million points: ~7 FPS

 The [benchmark page](https://github.com/rossant/galry/wiki/Benchmarks) contains more details.
 Users are invited to do their own benchmark.